larytet/fizz_buzz/README.md

 ## Bonus.

-* Write a simple implementation of asycnhronous call to fizz_buzz().
+* Write a simple implementation of an asycnhronous call to fizz_buzz().
 * What if the logic changes to
 ```
 static int fiz_buzz(int value)